-The planning for the 2015 Sierra Blanca Wildland Fire Academy is underway!!!
+2015 Sierra Blanca Wildland Fire Academy Registration is now open!!!!

 Please be advised that this year the SBWFA will not be accepting hard copy nomination forms.
 All registration and payments will be completed online through the SBWFA website.
 Student’s registration process and your acceptance into the SBWFA will not be finalized until registration and payment is complete.

 Federal employees will still need to submit nominations through IQCS; however the registration process and your acceptance into the SBWFA will not be finalized until student has registered and paid online at the SBWFA website.

 The 2015 Sierra Blanca Wildland Fire Academy

 will be held in Ruidoso, NM January 24th thru 30th, 2015

 Supervisors - if you need to pay for multiple

 - $50 for a refresher course or workshop

 - $150 for unlimited classes